 We believe that there are only two ordinances for the Church regularly observed in the New Testament in the following order:

-The Lord’s Supper, which is the memorial wherein the believer partakes of the two elements, bread and wine, which symbolize the Lord’s body and the shed blood, proclaiming His death until He comes (1 Corinthians 11:17-34).
+The Lord’s Supper: The memorial wherein the believer partakes of the two elements, bread and wine, which symbolize the Lord’s body and the shed blood, proclaiming His death until He comes (1 Corinthians 11:17-34).

 We believe in the entire separation of Church and State.

-The Lord’s Day We believe that the first day of the week is the Lord’s Day and that, in a special sense, it is the divinely-appointed day for worship and spiritual exercise.
-We further believe that under the New Covenant, every day belongs to the Lord, that worship is not confined to Sunday and that we now live with the freedom to hold worship services on any day of the week (Acts 2:46-47, 1 Corinthians 10:31).
+The Lord’s Day: We believe that the first day of the week is the Lord’s Day and that, in a special sense, it is the divinely-appointed day for worship and spiritual exercise.
+We further believe that under the New Covenant, every day belongs to the Lord, that worship is not confined to Sunday and that we now live with the freedom to hold worship services on any day of the week (Acts 2:46-47 and 1 Corinthians 10:31).

 We believe that civil government is of divine appointment for the interest and good order of society; that magistrates are to be prayed for, and conscientiously honoured and obeyed, except only in the things opposed to the will of our Lord Jesus Christ, Who is the only Lord of the conscience and Prince of the Kings of the earth (Romans 13:1-8).

-The Bridge Church is a Member of The Fellowship of Evangelical Baptist Churches in Canada
+The Bridge Whitby is a Member of The Fellowship of Evangelical Baptist (FEB) Churches in Canada.